boyang-zhang1/xbot/README.md

 A production-grade toolkit that monitors curated Twitter accounts, translates their long-form threads into polished Simplified Chinese, and republishes translations through Twitter and a Telegram operator bot.

 ## Features
-- Account watchlists with incremental scraping and credential rotation
+- Account watchlists with incremental scraping and credential rotation (Tweety-powered client)
-- Translation pipeline with OpenAI integration and manual override workflows
+- Translation pipeline with OpenAI integration, retry/backoff, and manual override workflows
-- Twitter publishing with thread support, media handling, and templated closing messages
+- Twitter publishing with thread support, media handling, templated closing messages, and duplicate safeguards
-- Telegram control bot for end-to-end operations
+- Telegram control bot plus review CLI for operators to inspect, export, and queue work
+- Lightweight scheduler with JSON-backed job store for scrape/translate/publish automation
-- Rich logging, typed configuration, and CLI utilities for automation
+- Structured logging, typed configuration, and CI-ready tooling for automated quality gates

 ## Quick Start
 1. **Create a virtual environment** using Poetry or your preferred tool, then install dependencies: